 For train timetables visit the National Rail website.

 Walking and Cycling

 Salisbury sits at the confluence of five rivers: the Nadder, Ebble, Wylye, Bourne and the Avon and offers some lovely riverside walks and cycles.
 Most of the city is in level walking distance of the Cathedral.
-If you have time, it is worth doing the famous - or joining one of the excellent city tours offered by Salisbury City Guides.
+If you have time, it is worth doing the famous 'Constable Walk'- or joining one of the excellent city tours offered by Salisbury City Guides.
 Cycle parking is available in the Cathedral Close and in the city centre - if you are travelling by train and bringing your bike, you will need to book your cycle on the train in advance.
 Salisbury is situated in the heart of a rural community which offers a range of cycling opportunities for the enthusiast.

 Heathrow and Gatwick Airports are only 1½ hrs drive from Salisbury and Southampton and Bournemouth International Airports are 40 minutes by car.
 Exeter, Bristol and Birmingham airports are also within easy reach.